 16. What is your idea of a perfect evening?

 Everyone has a different idea of what their perfect evening would be.
-Would you stay inside and watch your favorite movie, or would you rather be out somewhere special?
-In this journaling prompt, you can discuss your perfect evening in great detail.
+Would you stay inside and watch your favorite movie, or would you rather be out somewhere else?
+In this journaling prompt, you can discuss your perfect evening with as much detail as possible.
 Talk about the people you would spend this evening with, as well as the feelings you will experience.

 17. If your pet could talk, what would you chat about?